igorsdub/gecs-05-debugging/README.md

 pixi run plot
 ```

-In order to run all of these tasks together, use a convieniet task that combines the above together:
+In order to run all of these tasks together, use a convenient task that combines the above together:

 ```bash
 pixi run all